Options for donations

 Packages for GNU Emacs

-find the full list here: https://protesilaos.com/emacs/.
-Among them
+can find the full list here: https://protesilaos.com/emacs/.
+Among

-which is built into Emacs version 28 or higher.
+themes) which is built into Emacs version 28 or higher, and the

 Every package comes with comprehensive documentation and sample code on how to use it and/or configure it further.
 The change logs I publish also cover all the relevant information.